vmware/container-service-extension/docs/KNOWN_ISSUES.md

 Workaround: Don't disable Service Provider Access to the Legacy API Endpoint

-vCD 10.0 deprecated the `/api/sessions` REST end point, and introduced a new `/cloudapi/` based REST endpoint for authenticating vCD users.
-CSE relies on the `/api` end point to fetch System administrator login token to perform myriad tasks on vCD.
-So, it's important that the older endpoint is not disabled.
+vCD 10.0 deprecates the `/api/sessions` REST end point, and introduces a new `/cloudapi/` based REST endpoint for authenticating vCD users.
+CSE relies on the '/api' end point for operations, so it is necessary that the legacy API endpoint is not disabled in vCloud Director.

 [More details](https://docs.vmware.com/en/vCloud-Director/10.0/com.vmware.vcloud.install.doc/GUID-84390C8F-E8C5-4137-A1A5-53EC27FE0024.html)